George Michael: 1987–1989: Faith

-In late 1987, Michael released his debut solo album, Faith.
-The first single released from the album was "I Want Your Sex", in mid-1987.
+In mid-1987, Michael released the single "I Want Your Sex", the first to be taken from his then-forthcoming debut studio album, Faith.
 The song was banned by many radio stations in the UK and US, due to its sexually suggestive lyrics.
 MTV broadcast the video, featuring celebrity make-up artist Kathy Jeung in a basque and suspenders, only during the late night hours.
 Michael argued that the act was beautiful if the sex was monogamous, and he recorded a brief prologue for the video in which he said: "This song is not about casual sex."
 One of the racier scenes involved Michael writing the words "explore monogamy" on his partner's back in lipstick.
 Some radio stations played a toned-down version of the song, "I Want Your Love", with the word "love" replacing "sex".
 When "I Want Your Sex" reached the US charts, American Top 40 host Casey Kasem refused to say the song's title, referring to it only as "the new single by George Michael."
 In the US, the song was also sometimes listed as "I Want Your Sex (from Beverly Hills Cop II)", since the song was featured on the soundtrack of the movie.
 Despite censorship and radio play problems, "I Want Your Sex" reached No. 2 on the US Billboard Hot 100 and No. 3 in the UK.

 The second single, "Faith", was released in October 1987, a few weeks before the album.
-"Faith" became one of his most popular songs.
+"Faith" became one of Michael's most popular songs.
 The song was No. 1 on the Billboard Hot 100 for four consecutive weeks, becoming the best-selling single of 1988 in the US.
 It also reached No. 1 in Australia, and No. 2 on the UK Singles Chart.
 The video provided some definitive images of the 1980s music industry in the process—Michael in shades, leather jacket, cowboy boots, and Levi's jeans, playing a guitar near a classic-design jukebox.

 On 30 October, Faith was released in the UK and in several markets worldwide.
 Faith topped the UK Albums Chart, and in the US, the album had 51 non-consecutive weeks in the top 10 of Billboard 200, including 12 weeks at No. 1.
 Faith had many successes, with four singles ("Faith", "Father Figure", "One More Try", and "Monkey") reaching No. 1 in the US.
 Faith was certified Diamond by the RIAA for sales of 10 million copies in the US.
 To date, global sales of Faith are more than 25 million units.
 The album was highly acclaimed by music critics, with AllMusic journalist Steve Huey describing it as a "superbly crafted mainstream pop/rock masterpiece" and "one of the finest pop albums of the '80s".
 In a review by Rolling Stone magazine, journalist Mark Coleman commended most of the songs on the album, which he said "displays Michael's intuitive understanding of pop music and his increasingly intelligent use of his power to communicate to an ever-growing audience."